 Our project partners are required to appoint one liaison (normally the Senior Scholar) who is expected to hold once-weekly Skype calls with the team, and respond promptly by email.
 In addition, you will work with RAIL before the project launch to scope the engagement and agree on terms.

-How do I know working with RAIL is right for my organization?
+How do I know working with RAIL is right for me?

-If you are not sure we can help but believe there may be a way, please contact us.
+If you believe there's an opportunity to work together, please contact us at firstname.lastname@example.org.
 We are always happy to discuss potential partnerships.